-Cold treatment is an option to mitigate the risk of litchi fruit borer for import of fresh lychee fruit from China and Thailand (DAFF 2004b) and has been used by both countries for their export of lychees to Australia.

-This cold treatment schedule would manage the risk of both fruit flies (Bactrocera cucurbitae and Bactrocera dorsalis) and litchi fruit borer (Conopomorpha sinensis) in lychees from Taiwan and Vietnam.
+Cold treatment is an option to mitigate the risk of litchi fruit borer for the import of fresh lychee fruit from China and Thailand (DAFF 2004b) and has been used by both countries for their export of lychees to Australia.
+It has been efficacious for the mitigation of both fruit flies (Bactrocera cucurbitae and B. dorsalis) and litchi fruit borer (Conopomorpha sinensis) in lychees.
+There has been no detection of Conopomorpha sinensis since the trade of lychees from China and Thailand commenced in 2004.

-DAFF proposes an option of pre-export/in-transit cold treatment, consistent with the current USDA cold treatment schedule of T107-h (USDA-APHIS 2008), at
+DAFF recommends an option of pre-export/in-transit cold treatment, consistent with the current USDA cold treatment schedule of T107-h (USDA-APHIS 2008; USDA 2010), at